SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-29-anger-among-vaccinated.md

 <img src="{{ site.baseurl }}/images/2021-07-29-anger-among-vaccinated-covariants.jpg" width="400" height="250" alt="CoVariants.org: Dominance of the Delta strain of SARS-CoV-2" title="CoVariants.org: Dominance of the Delta strain of SARS-CoV-2" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

 In the meantime, the virus is honing its skills at infecting people.
 Because _of course_ it is.
-The Delta variant is _extremely_ virulent, to the point where once it gets a foothold, it outcompetes all the other strains and becomes virtually the _only_ strain infecting a population.
+The Delta variant is _extremely_ contagious, to the point where once it gets a foothold, it outcompetes all the other strains and becomes virtually the _only_ strain infecting a population.